Transformed Fr\'echet Means for Robust Estimation in Hadamard Spaces: Algorithm Stability

 where

 \end{proposition} Before proving \cref{prp:stabi}, observe that in the special case $\tran(x) = x^2$, we have $\dtran(x) = 2x$ and $\ddrtran(x) = 2$.
 Hence, \cref{prp:stabi} yields

-confer \cite[Theorem 3]{brunel2025}.
+cf.\ \cite[Theorem 3]{brunel2025}.
 In the general case, however, the $\ddrtran$-terms make the results unsatisfactory at this stage.
-The subsequent sections are devoted to addressing these terms to obtain clean results from \cref{prp:stabi} for arbitrary $\tran \in \setcciz$.
+A large portion of the proofs in this paper are devoted to addressing these terms to obtain clean results from \cref{prp:stabi} for general $\tran \in \setcciz$.

 For the proof of \cref{prp:stabi}, first define the \emph{double excess risk} as